Chemaclass/chemaclass.com/content/blog/2021-05-03-open-source-software.md

 ## What is Open-Source Software (OSS)? 🤔

-OSS shares similarities with free software, but it’s not the same.
-Free software is a form of OSS, but that doesn’t necessarily mean that it has to be free.
+OSS shares similarities with free software, but it's not the same.
+Free software is a form of OSS, but that doesn't necessarily mean that it has to be free.
 For example:

 - [PHPUnit](https://github.com/sebastianbergmann/phpunit/blob/master/LICENSE) is an example of OSS which is free.
 - [Spryker](https://github.com/spryker/spryker-core/blob/master/LICENSE) is an example of OSS which is not free.